 Tonina is an independent singer/songwriter, bassist, music journalist and poet from St. Louis, Missouri who performs her original music along with her arrangements of covers in both Spanish and English.

-Tonina comes from a a family of music lovers that exposed her to many music styles, from funk, soul, and jazz to classical music.
+Tonina comes from a family of music lovers that exposed her to many music styles, from funk, soul, and jazz to classical music.
 She was born in San Diego, California but raised in St. Louis, Missouri from black and Sicilian backgrounds.
 All these components have given her an unparalleled musical scope playing many different genres yet making each her own.
 Her sense of rhythm, melody, and her extraordinary voice and song interpretation, make her performances a thrilling experience for all listeners.

 Saputo began her musical journey when she was nine years old and was trained classically for 11 years, studying with multiple bassists from the St. Louis Symphony and attending various master classes with Grammy Award-winning bassist, John Clayton.
 She grew up participating in multiple music programs in the St. Louis area, eventually leading the bass sections of both the St. Louis Symphony Youth Orchestra and The Missouri All State Orchestra.
 Tonina performed at Carnegie Hall in 2009 and Lincoln Center in 2012 as a member of her high school Symphonic Orchestra.
 At the age of 17, she was admitted to Berklee College of Music and went on to study bass performance, songwriting, and Africana Studies.
-In 2014, she was accepted to study bass performance at the Berklee Valencia campus in Spain, where she met and signed with Grammy Award-winning producer and songwriter, Javier Limon.
+In 2014, she was accepted to study bass performance at the Berklee Valencia campus in Spain, where she met and worked with Grammy Award-winning producer and songwriter, Javier Limon.